jangari/PDF-indexer/README.md

 To reference a note, enter the page number for the reference followed by `n` and optionally, the note number if there are multiple notes.
 E.g.:

-`10	computing (10n4)` will be output as `computing	10n4` and `10	computing (10n)` will be output as `computing	10n`.
+`10	computing (10n4)` will be output as `computing	10 n.
+4` and `10	computing (10n)` will be output as `computing	10 n.`.
 As with page ranges, note references will be sorted accurately on the basis of the page number.

 ### Custom output separator

 PDF Indexer supports a custom output field separator using the `-s/--separator` flag.
-The default is a tab character, but this could be any string.
+The default is two spaces ("  "), but this could be any string.

-### Subheadings
-PDF Indexer supports subheadings using the syntax `heading | subheading`.
-Subheadings are output as an indented list which is itself independently ordered.
-Subheading lists are additionally able to be sorted ignoring conjunctions such as in, and, of and so on., using the `-c/--conjunctions` flag discussed below.

 ### Ignoring 'The' in entries
 Some style guides will recommend sorting the index entries ignoring 'the', for example: